 6. You’re Part of the Team, But You’re Still the Boss

 It can be uncomfortable to be promoted from a pool of your peers.
-You know the people you’re now managing, and are likely friends with many of them, but the work relationship has now shifted.
+You know the people you’re now managing, and are likely friends with many of them, but the working relationship has now shifted.
 This tip for new managers is about showing that you’re still part of the team, but now your role is to manage and direct them.

 That doesn’t mean you have to become cold and distant.
 Certainly, there’s no cause to get mean or cutting.
 You haven’t changed, but your priorities have.
 It’s a matter of setting boundaries.
 It also helps to have a more professional relationship when managing, so you don’t create a perception of bias or favoritism.